Coder-Mehedi/javascript-bootcamp/basic/4. closure/Interview Questions/README.md

+### What is closure in JavaScript?

+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function's scope from an inner function.

+### What is the benefit of closure in JavaScript?

+The advantage of closures in javascript is that it allows you to bind a variable to an execution context.

-Study the code below and What will be the output of the following code?
+### Study the code below and What will be the output of the following code?

 ```js
 const multiply = (x) => {